3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: Enable it on the plugin options page in general or add `backend="on"` to the shariff shorttag in your post.

 = Q: I still do not see share counts =
 A: Please have a look at the status tab on the plugin options page.
 It states wether share counts are enabled and if there is a problem with a service.
-Please also keep in mind that the plugin has a minimum refresh time of 60 seconds and the each service has their own cache as well.
+Please also keep in mind that the plugin has a minimum refresh time of 60 seconds and that each service has their own cache as well.

 = Q: Why can't I change the TTL to a smaller / bigger value? =
 A: The time to live (TTL) value determines, if a share count of a post or page gets refreshed when someone visits this specific page / post of your blog.
 Too small values create too much useless traffic, too high values negate the goal of motivating visitors to also share a post.
 The value can be adjusted between 60 and 7200 seconds.
 Keep in mind, the actual lifespan depends on the age of the post as well.

-= Q: I get the Facebook API error message "request limit reached" =
+= Q: I get the Facebook API error message "request limit reached"! =
 A: Facebook has a rate limit of 600 requests per 600 seconds per IP address.
 Especially in shared hosting environments many domains share the same IP address and therefore the same limit.
 To avoid this you can try to raise the TTL value or provide a Facebook App ID and Secret.
 Google "facebook app id secret" will provide many guides on how to get these.

-= Q: How can I change the position of all buttons =
+= Q: How can I change the position of all buttons? =
 A: Have a look at the alignment options in the admin menu or checkout the style option.